-No delay or failure when exercising or enforcing any right under the Group Contract shall constitute a waiver or relinquishment of that right, and no waiver or any default under this contract shall constitute or operate as a waiver of any subsequent default.
-No waiver of any provision of the Group Contract shall be deemed to have been made unless and until such waiver has been reduced to writing and signed by the party waiving the provision.
+No delay or failure when exercising or enforcing any right under this Group Contract shall constitute a waiver or relinquishment of that right, and no waiver or any default under this Group Contract shall constitute or operate as a waiver of any subsequent default.
+No waiver of any provision of this Group Contract shall be deemed to have been made unless and until such waiver has been reduced to writing and signed by the party waiving the provision.